 Each direction is defined by a pair of coordinates.
 The first coordinate locates the square where the 2nd coordinate will be defined and which will define the trajectory.

-For example (1:2): ‘1’ indicates that the direction is defined by a coordinate located on the first square from the starting point on the grid and ‘2’ indicates what the orientation of the trajectory will be, from the starting point on the grid to the top right corner of the first square around this point.
+For example (4:3) at 4:35 below: ‘4’ indicates that the direction is defined by a coordinate located on the fourth square (from the starting point) and ‘3’ indicates what the orientation of the trajectory will be. from the starting point on the grid to the top right corner of the fourth square around this point.

 At any given time (from the clock on the wall) the roll of a dice determines the trajectory of the elastic band, as well as its stretch in space.

 The 6-sided die gives the first coordinate which designates the corresponding square, from 1 to 6 with 1 being the first square around the starting point.

 The first and the second square have 8 possible different directions each.
 I will therefore use the 8-sided die for these squares.
 The numbers from 1 to 8 will give me the 2nd coordinate on the designated square, which will define the trajectory of my spatial drawing.

 On the third, fourth and sixth square, there are 16 possible new directions.
 I will therefore use a 16-sided die.
 The numbers from 1 to 16 will give me the 2nd coordinate on the designated square, which in turn will define the trajectory of my spatial drawing.

 On the fifth square, there are 32 possible new directions.
 I will therefore use the 32-sided die.
 The numbers from 1 to 32 will give me the 2nd coordinate on the designated square, which defines the trajectory of my spatial drawing.